Fudgedy/schematic-index/README.md

 ## Contributing

-Bug reports and pull requests are welcome.
-For anything larger than a small fix, open an issue or say hello in [Discord](https://discord.gg/schematicindex) first so the work is not duplicated.
+Bug reports and pull requests are more than welcome.
+For anything larger than a small fix, open an issue or say hello in a support ticket in the [Discord](https://discord.gg/schematicindex) first, so that the work is not copied.
 Make your change in `26.2/` and, where the same code exists, apply it to `26.1/` and `1.21.11/` as well.

-Found a security issue?
-Please report it privately through Discord rather than a public issue.
+If you have found a security issue within the mod or server side, I kindly ask that you please report it privately through Discord rather than a public issue, use the same support ticket system.

 ## Licence